Mafika Gwala

 Mafika Pascal Gwala (5 October 1946 – 5 September 2014) was a contemporary South African poet and editor, writing in English and Zulu.

 Early life and education

 Mafika Gwala was born and grew up in Verulam, north of Durban, KwaZulu-Natal.
 He completed an M.Phil. in Politics from the University of Natal and was a researcher at Manchester University.

 Work and activism

 Gwala spent most of his adult life in Mpumalanga Township, west of Durban.
-He worked in a factory as a clerk, an industrial relations officer, a high school teacher, and a guest university lecturer, aside from writing and editing.
+He worked in a factory, as a legal clerk, an industrial relations officer, a high school teacher, and a guest university lecturer, aside from writing and editing.